The 5 Stages of the Mobile App Development Workflow

 While the world obsesses over AI and 5G, three underreported metrics reveal where the real battlefield lies:

-- The Low-Code Surge: Over 40% of enterprise apps now use low-code/no-code platforms, driven by a global developer shortage and AI-assisted coding tools like GitHub Copilot generating entire code blocks.
-This isn't just about cost-cutting – it's a fundamental shift in who can build software.
+- The Low-Code Surge: Over 40% of enterprise apps now use low-code/no-code platforms, driven by a global developer shortage and by AI-assisted coding tools like GitHub Copilot that generate entire code blocks.
+This isn’t just about cost-cutting – it’s a fundamental shift in who can build software.

 - The 5G Tipping Point: With 660 million 5G-enabled smartphones (47.5% of all devices), latency drops below 1ms, enabling real-time AR collaboration tools that render traditional video conferencing obsolete.
 The hidden impact?
 App testing cycles shrink by 30% due to cloud-based 5G simulators.